Travel.State.Gov >

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.

 Medical Insurance: Make sure your health insurance plan provides medical coverage in Tajikistan.
 Care providers in Tajikistan are not able to accept credit cards; therefore, providers only accept cash payments.
-See our webpage for more information on insurance providers for overseas coverage.
+See our webpage for more information on insurance overseas.

 We strongly recommend supplemental insurance to cover medical evacuation due to inability of local medical providers to address many urgent-care situations.